How to Create a Purchase Order in QuickBooks 2014

 Description: In the Description column, you describe the item that you select.
 You can also edit the Description field so that it makes sense to customers or vendors.

 Qty: The Qty column specifies the quantity of the item that you want.
 Obviously, you enter the number of items that you want in this field.

 Rate: The Rate column specifies the price per unit or rate per unit for the item.
 Note that QuickBooks uses different labels for this column depending on the type of business that you’ve set up.

 Customer: The Customer column identifies the customer for whom the item is being purchased.

 Amount: The Amount column shows the total expended for the item.
-QuickBooks will calculate the amount for you by multiplying the quantity by the rate (or price).
-You can also edit the column amount.
+QuickBooks calculates the amount for you by multiplying the quantity by the rate (or price).
+You can edit the column amount.
 In this case, QuickBooks adjusts the rate (or price) so that quantity times rate always equals the amount.